KANSAS CITY, Mo. -- Andrew McCutchen didn't use his best moves on the field or at the plate Tuesday night at the All-Star Game.

 "Last year I was pretty nervous," he said.

-He was plenty busy this year, playing host to dozens of friends and family from his nearby hometown, Des Moines, Iowa, at a party after the game.
+He was still plenty busy this year, playing host to dozens of friends and family from his nearby hometown, Des Moines, Iowa, at a party after the game.

 Even after the game's final out, the All-Star experience was not over for either Pirates player.